 Continue offers similar capabilities with additional customization options.
 Both tools work as VS Code extensions and support local models through Ollama, enabling completely free usage without API costs.

-Windsurf (formerly Codeium Editor) launched in 2026 as a completely free AI coding environment with no usage limits.
-Built on a VS Code foundation, it provides unlimited AI completions and chat without the restrictions found in other free tiers.
+Windsurf (formerly Codeium Editor) launched in 2026 as a completely free AI coding environment.
+Built on VS Code, it provides unlimited AI completions and chat without the restrictions found in other free tiers.

 Standout features include: